raycmorgan/sqlbox/README.md

 #### Important note about modify

 The ensure functions and mutator function (3rd argument) should not have any side effects.
-They can be called one or many times, so those side effects will happen an underdetermined amount of times.
+They can be called one or many times, so those side effects will happen an undetermined amount of times.
 The callback (last argument) is the place to do things once the save is complete.

 Note: the beforeSave hook will be called each time.
-Rememeber that the save hooks are within a transaction, so usually this is fine, though working with external services should probably only be done in the after* hooks.
+Rememeber that the save hooks are within a transaction, so usually this should be fine unless you are mutating external services.
+Though that most likely belongs in the afterSave hook.

 #### Future modify changes

-Thinking that an option transation: true would force both the get and save into a transaction.
+Considering an option `transation: true` would force both the get and save into the same transaction.
 This would ensure only 1 try, but incur the locking overhead.

 ### Open ended queries

 These are lower level interfaces for working with the tables.
-They do not trigger any hooks, so use the with care.
+They do not trigger any hooks, so use them with care.

 Query using the model's internal [node-sql](https://github.com/brianc/node-sql) definition.
 See the [node-sql](https://github.com/brianc/node-sql) docs for all the good stuff you can do.